-Colorado got a head start when they launched a pilot hemp farming program in 2014 and planted about 1,800 acres of hemp.
+Colorado got a head start when it launched a pilot hemp farming program in 2014 and planted about 1,800 acres of hemp.
 Today there are more than 30,000 acres of hemp agriculture in the state.
 And following the U.S. Farm Bill, the numbers are rising quickly.

 Most of these hemp farmers are hoping to cash in on the rush for CBD oil.
-Meanwhile, many small farmers are concerned that industrial scale hemp farming will drive them out of business.
+Meanwhile, many small farmers are concerned that industrial-scale hemp farming will drive them out of business.

 Hemp in Connecticut